vercel/next.js/docs/deployment.md

 ### Optimized for Next.js

-[ZEIT Now](https://zeit.co) is made by the creators of Next.js.
-That means it has various optimizations specifically for Next.js.
+[ZEIT Now](https://zeit.co) is made by the creators of Next.js and has first-class support for Next.js.

 For example, the [hybrid pages](/docs/basic-features/pages.md) approach is fully supported out of the box.